Pence: Trump is ‘wrong’ to say election could be overturned

 As Pence countered Trump in Florida, Republican officials gathered in Utah to align themselves even more closely with the former president.
 The Republican National Committee censured Reps.
 Liz Cheney of Wyoming and Adam Kinzinger of Illinois for participating on the committee investigating the Jan.
 6 insurrection.
 The GOP also assailed the panel for leading a “persecution of ordinary citizens engaged in legitimate political discourse.”

 Pence was inside the Capitol on Jan.
 6, presiding over the joint session of Congress to certify the presidential election, when a mob of Trump’s supporters violently smashed inside, assaulting police officers and hunting down lawmakers.
-Pence, who released a letter moments before the session got underway laying out his conclusion that he had no authority to overturn the will of the voters, was rushed to safety as some rioters chanted “Hang Mike Pence!”
+Pence, who released a letter moments before the session got underway that made clear he had no authority to overturn the will of the voters, was rushed to safety as some rioters chanted “Hang Mike Pence!”

-The former vice president, in his remarks Friday, acknowledged the lingering anger in Trump’s base, even as he said it was time “to focus on the future.”
+The former vice president, in his remarks Friday, acknowledged the lingering anger among many in Trump’s base, even as he said it was time “to focus on the future.”

 “The truth is, there’s more at stake than our party or political fortunes,” he said.
 “Men and women, if we lose faith in the Constitution, we won’t just lose elections — we’ll lose our country.”